AdobeDocs/media-analytics.pt-BR/help/media-overview.md

 >[!IMPORTANT]
 >
 >The documentation provided here is specific to clients utilizing version 1.5 or higher of Adobe's *Media SDK* for heartbeat measurement, or Adobe's newer *Media Collection API* for heartbeat measurement.
-Ele não inclui instruções sobre a implementação de vídeo Milestone herdada.
+It does not include instructions around the legacy Milestone video implementation.
 Incentivamos todos os clientes a adotarem uma ou as duas soluções de rastreamento de mídia mais recentes, a fim de aproveitarem as melhorias e a medição expandida.
 Você pode visualizar os [benefícios da transição para as soluções mais recentes](media-overview.md#section_cnj_5st_p1b) abaixo.
-Embora continuemos a oferecer suporte ao método Milestone de rastreamento de vídeos, não haverá nenhuma atualização planejada, correções ou aprimoramentos de recursos.
+While we will continue to support the Milestone method of tracking videos, there will not be any planned updates, fixes, or feature improvements.
 Caso tenha alguma dúvida, entre em contato com seu Gerente de conta da Adobe.

 ## Visão geral {#section_8BFE4F8DA64B4A5F826A4940B11AA466}